Scott-Lau/jarmetainforeader/README.md

-# jarmanifestreader
+# jarmetainforeader
-Returns and prints the contents of the manifest file of a given jar file in the dictionary format.
+Returns and prints the contents of the manifest and pom.properties file of a given jar file in the dictionary format.

-Compatible with python versions > 2.7 and 3.x versions.
+Compatible with python versions > 3.x versions.

 Installation:

 ```
-pip install jarmanifestreader
+pip install jarmetainforeader
 ```

 Sample usage: